-Queensland-based experts and tourism industry stalwarts will head a series of workshops offering tour guides the chance to gain a deeper understanding of the Wet Tropics World Heritage Area.
+Queensland-based experts and tourism industry stalwarts headed a series of workshops in April offering tour guides the chance to gain a deeper understanding of the Wet Tropics World Heritage Area.

 The Wet Tropics Tour Guide Program is an educational course for guides who want to deliver world-class experiences for visitors to the globe's second most irreplaceable World Heritage site.

-The sold-out workshop will be held this month in Cairns with Wet Tropics Management Authority’s Terry Carmichael and Savannah Guides manager Russell Boswell providing a deeper understanding of the Area's flora, fauna and landscape.
+The sold-out workshop was held in Cairns with Wet Tropics Management Authority’s Terry Carmichael and Savannah Guides manager Russell Boswell providing a deeper understanding of the Area's flora, fauna and landscape.

-The course will also delve into the finer points of providing tour commentary and how to engage visitors from around the world.
+The course delved into the finer points of providing tour commentary and how to engage visitors from around the world.

 Started in 2012, the Authority's Principal Project Officer Paul Chantrill says the program aims to give guides access to the latest research on the World Heritage Area presented in new and exciting ways.